elicitmind/my-100DayOfCode-chalenge/log.md

 ###

 **Today's Progress**
 -2hr hiring code test!
 I solved 1 out of 3 jS problems.
 The experience of that was priceless!
 I know what to expect now and every next job interview i smash!

 -Managed to solve 2nd task using recursion now, took me 5 hours 🔥 **Thoughts**
 CONFIDENCE IS INFINITE!
-**Extra**

 ###